lethanhtuan939/fastapi-backend-service/README.md

 docker-compose up --build
 ```

-The service will start, and the database will be automatically initialized with `init.sql`.
+The service will start, and the database will be automatically initialized.

 *   API: `http://localhost:8000`
 *   Docs: `http://localhost:8000/docs`